FStarLang/PoP-in-FStar/book/pulse/pulse_extraction.rst

 ``.krml`` files from using the F* extraction command line option ``--codegen krml``, and then run the Karamel tool on those files.

-One catch with extracting our Boyre-Moore implementation to C is that due to the lack of support of polymorphism in C, Karamel monomorphicizes polymorphic functions based on their uses.
+One catch with extracting our Boyer-Moore implementation to C is that due to the lack of support of polymorphism in C, Karamel monomorphizes polymorphic functions based on their uses.
 So, we write a monomorphic version of the ``majority`` function for ``u32``, that internally calls the polymorphic ``majority`` function: